kurianbenoy/kurianbenoy-website/_posts/2021-04-11-JavascriptPromises.md

 ```

 Yet it doesn't work.
 On realising why it doesn't work is because bought me
-me to look at the previous works realise instead of working on that method, I called the
+me to look at the previous works realise instead of working on that method, I called th
 ```javascript
 export const getformHistoryApi = (ApiUrl: string, applicationId: string,  token: string) => {
   return httpGETRequest(ApiUrl+"/application/"+applicationId+"/history",{}, token)